linuxserver/cstate/content/issues/2022-09-05-paperless-ng.md

 section: issue
 ---

-Due to the upstream project no longer having development, we are deprecating our [Paperless-ng container](https://github.com/linuxserver/docker-paperless-ng/).
+Due to the upstream project no longer being in development, we are deprecating our [Paperless-ng container](https://github.com/linuxserver/docker-paperless-ng/).

 We recommend switching to the new forks official container [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx)